 Two heads are better than one.
 Asking for help could turn public opinion in your favor.

-As a brand, it is important to act fast and respond appropriately.
+If you monitor social media channels effectively, you'll be able to react quickly and appropriately, which is integral for any brand.
 There is always something to learn when you see another company have an ORM crisis.
 Here is what we learned from the 3 companies above:

 - Understand and admit the problem.
 This is the essential part — understand what the real problem is before offering an apology.